This post contains affiliate links. You can read my disclosure policy here.

 Attending one of the star ceremonies for the Hollywood Walk of Fame has been on my bucket list since I moved back to California.
 I attended the star ceremony for Debra Messing.
 There was a Will and Grace cast reunion at her star ceremony with Megan Mullally and Eric McCormack in attendance.
 The stars on the Walk of Fame are on the sidewalks of Hollywood Blvd and Vine.
 Famous names are on the stars along with symbols that indicate what category the star was presented in.
 Star categories are broadcast television, motion pictures, audio recording or music, broadcast radio, or theatre/live performance.

 Debra Messing’s star is in the television broadcast category.
 While Debra also acts in movies and theatre she is best known for her work on the television series Will and Grace.
+Did you know that you can attend a live taping of Will & Grace?

 Every star ceremony has guest speakers.
 Max Mutchnick, a co-creator of Will and Grace, spoke about Debra.
 He shared about casting Debra as Grace Adler for the series and what a joy it has been to work with her.
 The other speaker was Mariska Hargitay who is a close friend of Debra’s.
 They met at the Emmy’s several years ago and have been friends since.
 Mariska was very emotional when she spoke about what a great friend Debra is and how brightly she shines as a person.